 You can then Register the Put-away.
 The reason this is ‘Register’ and not ‘Post’ is because there’s no financial implications associated with this action.

 On the Warehouse Picks page, it’s almost the reverse of the put-away process.
-After creating the warehouse shipment, which states where the goods will be shipped from, we need to specify which storage bin the goods will be taken from.
-This is done in the form of a ‘pick’.
+After creating the warehouse shipment, we need to specify which storage bin to take the goods from.
+The ‘pick’ manages this process.

 After creating a pick, on the warehouse shipment, click ‘Related’, ‘Shipment’ and ‘Pick Lines’.
 Here, there should be two lines for each item.
 These represent ‘take’ and ‘place’ lines.
 On the page that appears, click ‘Card’.
 Inside the pick record, click ‘Process’ and ‘Register Pick’.
 After registering this pick, we can post the warehouse shipment.

 Using Advanced warehousing with transfer orders is very similar to purchase or sales orders.
 Dependant on the warehouse configuration of the locations you are transferring stock between, the process will be different.
 Let me demonstrate with an example.

 I am transferring stock from a location which has no warehousing functionality enabled, to a location with Advanced functionality enabled.
 As the stock is coming from somewhere without, I can’t create a warehouse shipment, I simply post the shipment:

 But, as my receiving location has Advanced warehousing functionality enabled, I have to create a Warehouse Receipt.
 If I try and post the receipt like I posted the shipment, I get this:

 After I create my Warehouse Receipt and post, I get this: